tonytwostep/grsync-tui/README.md

 - Go 1.24.3
 - For WiFi: The device must be connected to the camera's network
 - For USB: Camera must be mounted
-- For Bluetooth: The device must be paired with the camera
+- For Bluetooth: The device must be paired with the camera (coming soon)

-## License

-MIT